ClickerMonkey/Ents/README.md

 Ents
 ==========

 A hybrid of the Entity-Component-System and Model-View-Controller patterns with new concepts developed specifically for games.
-Ents is easy to integrate into your game, is developed to be decoupled from a graphics library, and is very memory conscious compared to similar frameworks.
+Ents is easy to integrate into your game, is developed to be decoupled from a graphics library, and is very memory conscious compared to similar frameworks. [(asteroids example)](https://github.com/ClickerMonkey/Ents/tree/master/Java/examples/asteroids)

 #### Use Case?